Md-Tauhid101/Vehicle_Counter/README.md

-## Vehicle Counter 🚗🚌🚛
+# Vehicle Counter

-A computer vision project that detects and counts vehicles in video footage using YOLO (You Only Look Once), OpenCV, and CVZone.
-This system can be applied in traffic monitoring, congestion analysis, and smart city solutions.
+A real-time **vehicle counting system** using **YOLOv8** for object detection and **OpenCV + CVZone** for tracking and counting vehicles across two lanes.

+---

+## 🚗 Project Overview

+This project detects and counts vehicles moving in **two separate lanes** (incoming and outgoing) from a video stream.
+It leverages:

+- **YOLOv8**: State-of-the-art object detection for vehicles.
+- **OpenCV**: For video processing and image manipulation.
+- **CVZone**: For easy visualization, including drawing bounding boxes and text on frames.
+- **SORT Tracker**: To maintain consistent IDs for vehicles across frames.

+The system identifies vehicles such as **cars, buses, motorcycles, and trucks**, and updates the count when a vehicle crosses a predefined line on each lane.

+---

-## 📌 Features
+## 🛠 Features

-- Real-time vehicle detection and counting.
+- Real-time vehicle detection on video input.

-- Supports multiple vehicle types (cars, buses, trucks, bikes, etc.).

-- Tracks vehicles across frames to prevent duplicate counts.

-- Masked area support for region-specific counting.
+- Separate counting for incoming and outgoing lanes.
+- Highlighted counting lines (red by default, flashes green when crossed).
+- Bounding boxes and vehicle IDs displayed on the video.

-- Easy to integrate with video feeds (CCTV, recorded clips).
+- Simple integration with video files.

 ## 🚀 How It Works

 1. Load YOLOv8 pre-trained weights for object detection.